QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-There are two natural ways (with pros and cons) of studying the non-equilibrium physics of quantum field theories using holography.
-These are outlined in~\Fig{fig:plotinivalueinAdSCFT}.
-The first approach circumnavigates the issue of finding initial conditions\footnote{The difficulty arises from the fact that gravity is a gauge theory of diffeomorphisms and there are constraints on initial values of the metric and its time derivative, which one needs to satisfy.
-While specifying the initial form of the bulk metric (and possibly matter fields) allows one to solve for the expectation values of the energy-momentum tensor, and possibly other operators, in a dual QFT, it does not allow one to reproduce the state of interest in other approaches to QFTs.
-Further, it does not carry information about corrections to the leading order large-$N_c$ behaviour.}, which was a key reason why it was used in early work on the subject~\cite{Chesler:2008hg,Chesler:2009cy}.
-Moreover, in the spirit of this review, this approach allows one to compare equilibration across theories by starting with the same kind of an initial state (for example, the vacuum or a thermal state) and perturbing it in some defined manner.
-This approach underlies a significant body of research on understanding features of linear response theory in different microscopic models~\cite{Kovtun:2005ev,Romatschke:2015gic,Grozdanov:2016vgg,Kurkela:2017xis}.
-As an example, Ref.~\cite{Keegan:2015avk} discussed in \Sec{sec:extrastrong}--see \Fig{fig:fig5_vanilla}--compared hydrodynamization across models (including holography) using fully non-linear kicks.
-The drawback of the approach based on perturbing simple states is that firstly, hydrodynamization at strong coupling is so rapid that it is hard to disentangle exciting the system from its subsequent relaxation and secondly, the class of states one obtains in this way appears to be rather limited.
+There are two natural ways (with pros and cons) of studying the non-equilibrium physics of quantum field theories using holography: see~\Fig{fig:plotinivalueinAdSCFT}.
+The first approach circumvents the problem of finding initial conditions, a key reason for its use in early works on the subject~\cite{Chesler:2008hg,Chesler:2009cy}.
+Moreover, this approach allows one to compare equilibration across theories by starting with the same kind of initial state (such as the vacuum or a thermal state) and perturbing it in a defined manner.
+In particular, it underlies a significant body of research on understanding features of linear response theory in different microscopic models~\cite{Kovtun:2005ev,Romatschke:2015gic,Grozdanov:2016vgg,Kurkela:2017xis}.
+As an example, Ref.~\cite{Keegan:2015avk} discussed in \Sec{sec:extrastrong} (see \Fig{fig:fig5_vanilla}) compared the approach to hydrodynamics across models (including holography) using fully non-linear kicks.
+The drawbacks to perturbing simple states are, first, that the approach to hydrodynamics is so rapid that it is difficult to disentangle exciting the system from its subsequent relaxation and, second, that the class of states that one obtains in this way is rather limited.